codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 Each parameter must be separated by the pipe ``|`` character.

-Currently, only certain Types of data can be serialized.
-Refer to the following table for the mapping between Type and its integer mapping.
+Currently, only certain types of data can be serialized.
+Refer to the following table for the mapping between a type and its integer representation.

 .. csv-table:: Param Type Serialization
   :header: "Type", "Integer representing